An optical comparator is one of the types of a comparator which is made up of optical means.

 In optical comparator, a light source and a reflecting surface(Mirror) are used as the optical means

-An incident ray will hit the mirror and gets reflected. and this ray will be projected on the scale.
+An incident ray will hit the mirror and gets reflected.
+And this ray will be projected on to the scale.

 In the below picture an incident ray OA is projected with an angle θ on the mirror and it gets reflected with the same angle θ.

 Incident angle = Reflecting angle

 The mirror can be tilted. where the tilting of the mirror can be controlled by the measuring plunger.
 This movement will be projected on the graduated scale.

 So that if the mirror tilts an angle α, then the movement in the reflected ray will be angle 2α.
 This is the working principle of the optical comparators

 Now you have got an idea about working principle of optical comparators.
 Now we will see how the Mechanical-Optical Comparators works